-Additionally, given the people this scheme is designed to helped are all likely to be new to the workforce (possibly just out of school, college or university), they’re not likely to have much work experience or if they have they may of been out of the working environment for some time and need training.
-Therefore, if planning to apply, do not forget to consider just how much time and resource you will need to put into mentoring, training, and supporting this individual.
+Additionally, given the people this scheme is designed to help, they are all likely to be new to the workforce (possibly just out of school, college or university).
+In some cases they will not have gained any prior work experience.
+If they have some experience, they may have been out of the working environment for some time and need training.
+Therefore, if planning to apply, do not forget to consider just how much time and resource you will need to put into mentoring, training, and supporting these people.

 - Less candidates to choose from verse other recruitment methods